Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 780 Ti should theoretically perform a lot faster than the GeForce GTX 1050 Ti overall. (explain)
+Memory BandwidthThe GeForce GTX 780 Ti, in theory, should be a lot faster than the GeForce GTX 1050 Ti overall. (explain)

-Texel RateThe GeForce GTX 780 Ti should be a lot (approximately 239%) faster with regards to texture filtering than the GeForce GTX 1050 Ti. (explain)
+Texel RateThe GeForce GTX 780 Ti will be quite a bit (about 239%) faster with regards to anisotropic filtering than the GeForce GTX 1050 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison